-The Little Explorers Program
+The Little Explorers Preschool

 In the Little Explorer Program at Cape Fear Academy, children are invited to investigate, plan, and collaborate with a sense of adventure as we provide new challenges and new territory to explore.
 This program provides children with just the right combination of nurturing, structure, and independence.
 Daily experiences provide for maximum cognitive, social, and emotional growth set in a warm and loving environment, 5 days per week from 8:10 AM - 2:45 PM.
 Well-chosen tools and guided experiences allow children to pose and solve problems, thus being active participants in their own learning process.